goulvenclech/AstroLingo/docs/README.md

-# 🪐 Astropi Docs
+# 🪐 Astrolingo Docs

-This directory contains the Astropi documentation website (built with Astropi!)
+This directory contains our documentation website, built with Astrolingo!

 ## 🧞 Commands